Universality of Top Rank Statistics for Brownian Reshuffling: Brownian shuffle

 \subsection{Overlap ratio for deterministic initial positions}

-Assume that the particles are initially at positions $y_1> y_2 > \ldots > y_N$ and indexed by their initial rank, that is, $\sigma_0(j) = j$.
+Assume that the particles are initially at positions $y_1> y_2 > \ldots > y_N$ and are indexed by their initial rank, that is, $\sigma_0(j) = j$.
 Let $\sigma_t(j)$ be the rank at time $t$ of the particle that initially had rank $j$.
-The overlap rate (\ref{overlap_def}) is then
+The overlap ratio (\ref{overlap_def}) is then

-The average overlap ratio after time $t$, under this initial condition, can be expressed in terms of the transition probability~\eqref{trans.prob.fixed.y}, i.e.,
+The average overlap ratio after time $t$, under this initial condition, can be expressed in terms of the transition probability~\eqref{trans.prob.fixed.y}, {\em i.e.},

 We denote the ensemble average under the deterministic initial positions by $\langle.\rangle_{y_1,\ldots,y_N}$.
 The double sum adds up the probability that any of the top $n$ particles will still have one of the top $n$ ranks after time $t$.
 Surely, the ordering inside the top $n$ list may change.